SoccerNet/sn-gamestate/README.md

 ## 🚀 News

 > [!IMPORTANT]
 > We updated the annotations for the left/right team labels.
-Make sure you're on version
+Make sure you're at least on version
 > 1.1 of the dataset.
-In Labels-GameState.json: "info" > "version" == 1.1
+In Labels-GameState.json: "info" > "version" >= 1.1
+> Current latest version : `1.2`

 This codebase is still under active development, please make sure to come back regularly to get recent updates!
 Feel free to open a GitHub issue or interact with us on our [official Discord channel](https://discord.com/invite/cPbqf2mAwF) if you encounter any issue: we will